Some of the biggest names in

 Whoopi Goldberg (dyslexia)

 , kids in school called her “dumb.”
 But her mother told her not to listen to them.
 Her mom told her she could be anything she wanted to be.
-Goldberg believed her and grew up to become a comedian and talk-show host — and one of only about a dozen people to have won a Grammy, an Academy Award, an Emmy and a Tony Award.
-She attributes thinking differently as a factor in helping her succeed.
+Goldberg believed her and grew up to become a comedian and talk-show host — and one of only about a dozen people to have won a Grammy, an Academy Award, an Emmy, and a Tony Award.
+She says that thinking differently has been a factor in helping her succeed.

 Daniel Radcliffe (dyspraxia)

 , which can make it difficult for him to tie his shoes.
 Handwriting also continues to be a challenge.
 He was 9 when his mother encouraged him to audition for a play.
 “I was having a hard time in school,”

 Steven Spielberg (dyslexia)

 by classmates, and his troubles in school played a part in his career.
-Not only did making movies give him a place to channel his energies, but feeling like an outsider helped him cowrite The Goonies, a hit movie about a quirky group of friends who didn’t quite fit in at school.
+Not only did making movies give him a place to channel his energies, but feeling like an outsider helped him co-write The Goonies, a hit movie about a quirky group of friends who didn’t quite fit in at school.
 He

 Justin Timberlake is many things.
-He’s a singer-songwriter, actor and entrepreneur.
+He’s a singer-songwriter, actor, and entrepreneur.
 He’s also one of the many adults — and musicians — in the U.S. who have ADHD.
-Early in his career, Timberlake costarred on Disney’s All New Mickey Mouse Club with Ryan Gosling, who as a child was
+Early in his career, Timberlake co-starred on Disney’s All New Mickey Mouse Club with Ryan Gosling, who as a child was

 Cher is an Academy Award‒winning actress and Grammy-winning singer.
 But she struggled in school with undiagnosed learning differences.
 “I couldn’t read quickly enough to get all my homework done and for me, math was like trying to understand Sanskrit,” she wrote in her autobiography The First Time.
 “The only way I learned was by listening to the teachers in my classroom.”
 She didn’t find out about her dyslexia until years later when she took her child to get evaluated for learning and thinking differences.